sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 To publish to a maven repository, you'll need to configure a few settings so that the correct metadata is generated.
-Specifically, the build should provide data for `organization`, `url`, `license`, `scm.url`, `scm.connection` and `developer` keys.
+Specifically, the build should provide data for `organization` (which must be set to your groupId), `url`, `license`, `scm.url`, `scm.connection` and `developer` keys.
 For example:

 ```
+organization := "org.group.id"

 licenses := Seq("BSD-style" -> url("http://www.opensource.org/licenses/bsd-license.php"))

 homepage := Some(url("http://example.com"))